Skip to content

 People with photosensitive epilepsy have seizures that are triggered by:

-• bold, contrasting visual patterns (such as stripes or checks)
+• Bold, contrasting visual patterns (such as stripes or checks)

-Anti-epileptic medicines are available to reduce the risk of seizure.
+Anti-epileptic medicines are available to reduce the risk of a seizure.
 But people with photosensitive epilepsy should take steps to minimize their exposure to seizure triggers.

 Epilepsy is a brain disorder that causes recurrent seizures (more than two).
 A seizure is caused by abnormal electrical activity in the brain.